department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 <br>

 <div itemprop="description" class="va-introtext">
 When you choose to file a Supplemental Claim, you’re adding new evidence that’s relevant to your case or identifying new evidence for review.
 A reviewer will determine whether the new evidence changes the decision.
-Find out how to file a Supplemental Claim.
 </div>

 <span class="heading-level-3" style="margin-right: 1.5rem"><i class="far fa-copy"></i></span> You must add evidence VA didn’t have before that’s relevant to your case.